sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 using SCFirstOrderLogic;
 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory;

-// Helper methods for creating your predicates (and functions) are recommended to avoid repetition:
+// Helper methods for creating your predicates (and functions) are recommended to avoid repetition
+// (NB: the return type here is OperablePredicate, not Predicate):
 OperablePredicate IsGrandparent(Term grandparent, Term grandchild) => new Predicate(nameof(IsGrandparent), grandparent, grandchild);
 OperablePredicate IsParent(Term parent, Term child) => new Predicate(nameof(IsParent), parent, child);

-// This is probably the most succinct of the approaches: var grandparentDefn = ForAll(G, C, Iff(IsGrandparent(G, C), ThereExists(P, IsParent(G, P) & IsParent(P, C))));
+// This is the most succinct of the code-based approaches: var grandparentDefn = ForAll(G, C, Iff(IsGrandparent(G, C), ThereExists(P, IsParent(G, P) & IsParent(P, C))));
 ```